© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The priory barn: remains of the Benedictine priory at Saint Ives is a scheduled monument protected by Historic England under reference 1011722.
 View the official record →

-The priory barn is a 14th-century stone structure forming part of the remains of a Benedictine priory located at Saint Ives in Huntingdonshire.
+The priory barn is a remaining structure from the Benedictine priory at Saint Ives in Huntingdonshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011722.

 The priory barn: remains of the Benedictine priory at Saint Ives is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011722.